michael-trovato/advanced-macro-calculator/README.md

 3. **Blend of Carbohydrates & Fats:** Distribute remaining calories evenly between carbohydrates and fats.
 4. **Blend of Fat & Protein:** Split remaining calories evenly between fats and proteins.
 5. **Blend of Carbohydrates & Protein:** Evenly divide remaining calories between carbohydrates and proteins.
-6. **Well-Balanced Diet:** Distribute remaining calories amongst carbohydrates, fats, and proteins equally.
+6. **Blend of Carbohydrates, Fats, & Protein:** Distribute remaining calories amongst carbohydrates, fats, and proteins equally.

 The distribution in mixed categories is done considering the caloric value per gram of each macro.